tari-labs/tari-university/src/preface/introduction.md

 #### Lay of the Land

-- [Layer 2 Scaling Survey (Part 1)](https://gitpitch.com/tari-labs/tari-university/master?p=/src/scaling/layer2scaling-landscape#/) - Presents an overview of different layer 2 scaling solutions being worked on today, as well as a basic SWOT analysis of each.
-- [Layer 2 Scaling Survey (Part 2)](https://gitpitch.com/tari-labs/tari-university/master?p=/src/scaling/more-landscape#/) - Presents an overview of different layer 2 scaling solutions being worked on today, as   well as a basic SWOT analysis of each.
+- [Layer 2 Scaling Survey](https://gitpitch.com/tari-labs/tari-university/master?p=/src/scaling/layer2scaling-landscape#/) - Presents an overview of different layer 2 scaling solutions being worked on today, as well as a basic SWOT analysis of each.
 - [Layer 2 Scaling Executive summary](https://gitpitch.com/tari-labs/tari-university/master?p=/src/scaling/executive-summary#/) - Presents the scaling landscape, how it will be applicable to Tari, what the scaling context is for Tari, and what viable scaling alternatives exist for Tari.